Ger-onimo/udemy_awt_js_pw/README.md

 The Shopping Store Website runs from the following file:

 - shopping-store-mac-amd64

   > go to where it's been downloaded, or moved to if moved from the download folder
   > double click on it
+  > OR

+  - to run from the terminal (use mac terminal) for zsh (the shell I use), follow this instruction:
+    "Once your script is saved, you will need to make it executable by running the command “chmod +x [scriptname]” in the terminal.
+To run the script, you can use the terminal command “./[scriptname]”"

+  > chmod +x shopping-store-mac-amd64
+  > udemy_awt_js_pw git:(main) ./shopping-store-mac-amd64

 Website url: